lucasgrjn/DeviceLayout.jl/docs/src/schematicdriven/faq.md

 better to update the component definition so that the hook is available by name through `hooks(::MyComponent)`.

-**How do I make sure there aren't any bridges along feedline segments with coupled devices?**

-You can define a short, straight `Path` and couple each device to one of those, then route the feedline between the endpoints of coupling segments.

 **I edited a component's `_geometry!` method but I'm still getting the old geometry.
 Can I get the new geometry without restarting Julia?**

 First, make sure the new code is being loaded.
-You can use [Revise](https://timholy.github.io/Revise.jl/stable/) to automatically use updated code within any package you load with `import` or `using` as well as any scripts loaded with `includet`.
+You can use [Revise](https://timholy.github.io/Revise.jl/stable/) to automatically use updated code within any package loaded after Revise with `import` or `using` as well as any scripts loaded with `includet`.

 Most component types, including those defined using `@compdef`, contain a `_geometry` field that allows them to store their geometry so that it is only generated once.